-The first thing you'll want to do on this screen is pick the master record.
+The first thing you'll want to do on this screen is to select the record that is the master record.
 This is the record that the others will be merged into.
-Then, look at each row and ensure that the correct value is selected.
-If a value isn't correct on the master record you can chose to select the data from one of the other records.
+Once you have done this look at each row and ensure that the correct value is selected.
+If a value is not correct on the master record you can chose to select the data from one of the other records.
+When you're done click the Merge Records button and you will be taken to the Person